touchlab/Kermit/README.md

 # Kermit <sub>the log</sub>

 Kermit is a Kotlin Multiplatform logging utility with composable log outputs.
-The library provides prebuilt loggers for outputting to platform logging tools such as Logcat and NSLog.
+Out of the box, the library defaults to platform-specific loggers such as Logcat and OSLog, but is easy to extend and configure.

 > Check out [KaMP Kit](https://github.com/touchlab/KaMPKit) to get started developing for Kotlin Multiplatform

-## Version Note - September 2021

-Kermit is getting some updates.
-Docs and samples are also in the refresh process and may be a little outdated.

 > ## Touchlab's Hiring!